 Biography of Jyotiba Phule – The father of Indian social revolution

-Jyotirao Govindrao Phule was an Indian writer, social worker, thinker and anti-caste social reformer from Maharashtra.
+Jyotirao Govindrao Phule was an Indian writer, social worker, thinker, and anti-caste social reformer from Maharashtra.
 He is known to work for untouchability and efforts to eradicate the caste system and educate women.
 He and his wife Savitribai Phule were pioneers of women’s education in India.
-He was born on April 11, 1827 and his birth anniversary is celebrated every year as Jyotiba Phule Jayanti.
+He was born on April 11, 1827, and his birth anniversary is celebrated every year as Jyotiba Phule Jayanti.

 Join Telegram channel

 Jyotirao ‘Jyotiba’ Govindrao Phule was a prominent social reformer and thinker of 19th century India.
-He led the movement against caste-ban prevalent in India.
+He led the movement against the caste-ban prevalent in India.
 He rebelled against the dominance of the Brahmins and fought for the rights of farmers and other lower castes.
 Jyotirao Govindrao Phule, also known as Mahatma Jyotiba Phule.
 Mahatma Jyotiba Phule was also a pioneer in women’s education in India and fought for girls’ education all his life.
 He is believed to be the first Hindu to start an orphanage for unfortunate children.

 Biography of Jyotiba Phule